 For those navigating the chaos they understand their way is just one of the many paths available.
 Translating one’s dreams into reality leaves little time to mandate a strict path for others to follow.
 Instead, navigating the chaos of life requires one to understand before responding, judging, or criticizing.
-It would be difficult to practice the art of living well if you go around criticizing how people are living their lives.
-Possessing strong opinions weakly held is a common practice among many who practice the art of living well.
+It would be difficult to leverage your mind, body, and spirit if you go around criticizing how people are living their lives.
+Possessing strong opinions weakly held is a common practice among many who navigate the chaos.

 Eighteenth century philosopher Jean-Jacques Rousseau wrote “Every man has the right to risk his own life in order to preserve it.
 Has it ever been said that a man who throws himself out the window to escape from a fire is guilty of suicide?”
 How often do you stop to ask yourself why someone does what they do?
 Does your habit of instant judgment cloud any ability to comprehend why people do what they do?
 Do you allow yourself to change your opinion once you have considered new information?

 One example came on April 1, 2014, when National Public Radio (NPR) pulled an epic April Fool’s joke on its followers.
 On its social media platforms, NPR produced a phony article with attached picture and published it on their website.
 The "article" was titled, "Why Doesn't America Read Anymore."
 When clicking on the link to the article readers were greeted by this message "Congratulations, genuine readers, and happy April Fools' Day!
 We sometimes get the sense that some people are commenting on NPR stories that they have not actually read.
 If you are reading this, please like this post and do not comment on it.
 Then let us see what people have to say about this story."